SophieDeBenedetto/action-cable-blog-post/README.md

-# Real Time Rails: Implementing WebSockets in Rails 5 with Action Cable
+# Real-Time Rails: Implementing WebSockets in Rails 5 with Action Cable

-*It's been one year since DHH debuted Action Cable at RailsConf 2015.
-So, what's it really like to implement "the highlight of Rails 5"?*
+*It's been one year since Action Cable debuted at RailsConf 2015, and Sophie DeBenedetto is here to answer the question we've all been wondering: what is it really like to implement "the highlight of Rails 5"?*

 -----------

 Recent years have seen the speedy rise of "the real-time web".
-In fact, when we think of many of the popular web apps we use every day, we are probably thinking of real-time features––new posts appearing at the top of your Facebook news feed, new emails appearing in your Gmail inbox, new Tweets showing up at the top of your feed.
-All of this without you having to so much as lift a finger to click a button.
+Web apps we use every day rely on real-time features—so that you see new posts magically appearing at the top of your feeds without having to lift a finger.

-While we may take features such as these for granted, they represent a significant departure from the HTTP protocol.
-With HTTP, the client (i.e. the browser) sends a request to the server for content.
-The server sends back a response––a string of HTML or JSON, for example––to the client.

-Real-time web, in contrast, loosely describes a system in which users receive new information from the server as soon as it is created.
+While we may take features such as these for granted, they represent a significant departure from the HTTP protocol's strict request-response pattern.
+Real-time web, by contrast, loosely describes a system in which users receive new information from the server as soon as it is created—no request required.

 There are a number of strategies and technologies for implementing such real-time functionality, but WebSocket protocol has been rising to prominence since its development in 2009.